1) What is Linux?

-To color the Git console you can use the command git config—global color.ui auto.
-In the command, the color.ui variable sets the default value for variable such as color.diff and color.grep.
+To color the Git console, you can use the command git config—global color.ui auto.
+In the command, the color.ui variable sets the default value for a variable such as color.diff and color.grep.

 55) How can you append one file to another in Linux?